dmarcinkovic/Survive/README.md

     * `openAL`: Cross-platform 3D audio API.
     * `CMake`: Cross-platform software tool for managing the build process of software using a compiler-independent method.
-    Make sure to download version `3.15` or higher.
+    Make sure to download the version `3.15` or higher.
     * `glm`: C++ library for OpenGL GLSL type-base mathematics

  * ## Linux